Chart Color Schemes

 Elizabeth Hills's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Elizabeth Hills shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Elizabeth Hills demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.

-Private health cover rate here is approximately 53%, slightly higher than the average SA2 area (~1,704 people).
-The most prevalent medical conditions are asthma and arthritis, affecting 5.1% and 3.5% of residents respectively.
+The area has a private health cover rate of approximately 53%, which is higher than the average SA2 area (~1,704 people).
+Asthma and arthritis are the most prevalent medical conditions, affecting 5.1% and 3.5% of residents respectively.
 A total of 84.7% of residents report no medical ailments, compared to 77.9% in Greater Sydney.
-As of 2016 (the latest available data), 8.5% of residents are aged 65 or over (272 people), lower than the 10.1% in Greater Sydney.
+Only 8.5% of residents are aged 65 and over (272 people), lower than the 10.1% in Greater Sydney.
 Despite this, health outcomes among seniors align with those of the general population.

 Frequently Asked Questions - Health